Cirru/writer/README.md

   e f
 ```

-* start new lines when theres too many parameters
+* start new lines when theres too many parameters(not yet)

 ```cirru
 a b c d